-I split my time between frankie magazine (I’ve been Marketing Manager there for the last year or so) and with Bad Seed – where ‘officially’ I head up content.
-What that tends to mean in practise is relentlessly coming up with new campaign ideas and all things strategy, content marketing, social media, paid media, brand partnerships and influencer/PR outreach.
+I split my time between Frankie magazine (I’ve been Marketing Manager there for the last year or so) and Bad Seed – where ‘officially’ I head up content.
+What that tends to mean in practice is relentlessly coming up with new campaign ideas and all things strategy, content marketing, social media, paid media, brand partnerships and influencer/PR outreach.
 Somewhere in between all that, I also run a podcast called Don’t Fret Club, which provides a platform to help music fans talk about mental health.
-Bad Seed has some other bits underway too, like a brand new magazine called Hammerhead which is centered around alternative style, culture and heavy music.
+Bad Seed has some other bits underway too, like a brand-new magazine called Hammerhead which is centred around alternative style, culture and heavy music.

 What are you listening to?

 My playlists have become even more divisive since the world went into lockdown, but I’ve been loving Idles, Creeper, Orville Peck and the astonishingly-beautiful debut album from Hayley Williams.